Home / OMSAS Application Guide / OMSAS – University of Ottawa

 Canadian Armed Forces Candidates

-If you are a current member of the Canadian Armed Forces (Regular Force) and interested in the Military Medical Training Program (MMTP), you can obtain more information by consulting the Specialist Officer Training page on the Director Military Careers Policy and Grievances’ intranet website.
+If you are a current member of the Canadian Armed Forces (Regular Force) and interested in the Military Medical Training Program (MMTP), you can obtain more information by consulting the Specialist Officer Training Plans page on the Director Military Careers Policy and Grievances’ intranet website.

 You must complete the OMSAS application and follow the same application procedures as all other applicants.
-The application fees and institutional levy will apply, and you must follow the same method of payment as all other applicants.

 For additional information regarding the MMTP application process, contact your local Personnel Selection Office.